After-Shock/Cloudbox-wiki/FAQ.md

-## Newly downloaded media in Sonarr and Radarr are not being added to Plex?
+## Newly downloaded media from Sonarr and Radarr are not being added to Plex?

 - Test another download and run the following command:
   ```